ASA 101 Basic Sailing

 - Back to class for written test

 - Go sailing out on the bay without an instructor… safely!

 ASA 101, 103, & 104 Special Package Pricing

 We offer an ASA 101 / 103 / 104 package price that reduces your total investment by 15% instantly.
 That means you pay just $3,000 for one or $5,000 for a couple, (based off of weekend pricing only.)
 This is for the three separate ASA courses and cannot be combined with any other discounts.
 Classes need to be scheduled all in the same year.

 Here is an overview of what to expect on a nine day; The 1st 3 days (Fri, Sat, Sun) will be the 101 course, days 4 and 5 (Mon, Tue) will be 103 course expanding your skills from 101.
 Day 6 (Wed) will be a solo sail for the students (without an instructor), then days 7 thru 9 (Thu, Fri, Sat) will be with the instructor for the 104 class.
 We will be finished by 5 pm on the final day.
 We will discuss more details of the courses Friday morning, and will be out on the water each day.
-You can live aboard the 42’ Bavaria, 3 cabins, 2 head boat.
+You can live aboard one of our boats for $50 a night.